- Jennifer Cruse

 So, let's set the stage....
 Growing up I had dreams of becoming a professional soccer player.
 I watched Brandi Chastain and Mia Hamm win the United States World Cup in 1997 and wished more than anything that I could have been in their shoes.

-Those dreams of being a professional soccer player were quickly shattered after a torn meniscus in high school and then an ACL injury in college playing soccer.
-So after the injury and months of recovery I decided to channel my energy and efforts into something new: Modeling.
+Those dreams of being a professional soccer player were quickly shattered after a torn meniscus in high school and then another injury in college playing soccer.
+After the injury and months of recovery I decided to channel my energy and efforts into something new: Modeling.
 I signed with a modeling agency and had the unique opportunity to travel all over the world and work with some of the most talented photographers and makeup artists.

 It wasn't all glitz and glamour though.
 There is definitely an ugly side to the industry that no one wants to talk about.